mkocabas/mkocabas.github.io/README.md

 # Personal Website
-Here is my personal website that I'll try to regularly update.
-You can feel free to use it without any permission.
+Here is my personal website that I'll try to update regularly.
+Feel free to use it without permission.